JoinUs4Health/Organisation/technical/homepage/WordPress-Installation.md

 | 04.05.2021 | winterb | added Plugin-Check `Newsletter`                                     |
 | 03.05.2021 | winterb | added general chapter `WordPress-Configuration`                     |
 | 06.04.2021 | winterb | created document with various Plugin-Check-results                  |

+## Overview
+This document gives information about all configurations and installations in the WordPress-Instance.
+For the Server-Configuration, please see the `Server-Installation`.

 ## WordPress-Configuration
 ### Disable Avatars